-In Nursery we follow Letters and Sounds, Phase One, which concentrates on developing children's speaking and listening skills and lays the foundations for the phonics work they progress to in Reception.
-The emphasis during Phase One is to get children attuned to the sounds around them and ready to begin developing oral blending and segmenting skills.
+In Nursery, we play lots of games to develop children's speaking and listening skills which lay the foundation for the phonics work they progress to in Reception.
+The emphasis of these games is to get children attuned to the sounds around them so they are ready to begin developing oral blending and segmenting skills.
+We do this by doing lots of 'Fred Talk' games, whereby we use a Fred the Frog toy who speaks in single letter sounds e.g. touch your l/e/g.
 Towards the end of Nursery we start to look at letter sounds and follow the Read Write Inc. Nursery Handbook.

 There are 44 phonemes (sounds) in the English alphabetic code, but only 26 single letters.
 Children first learn one way to read these sounds, then learn to read the same sounds but with alternative graphemes (the written symbol which represents the sound).

 In Read Write Inc., phonic books are closely matched to their phonic knowledge and ‘tricky’ words (those words which cannot be sounded out).
 As children re-read stories their fluency increases.

 We use the Read Write Inc. books to support the early development of reading.
 All the reading books are matched the child's correct reading ability so reading can be practised at home with confidence.
 Parents are asked to read these with their children and to sign their home/school reading diary.

 In Key Stage 1, book marks are sent home with suggestions as to how parents can support their children with reading, through questioning.